Short Answer (quick read):

-What is cloud hosting and is it better than other hosting systems?
+What is cloud hosting and is it better than other systems?

-With traditional web hosting such as shared, VPS or dedicated hosting only one web server is in use for your website, your application or project.
+With traditional systems such as shared, VPS or dedicated services only one web server is in use for your website, your application or project.
 If anything goes wrong with this server you’ll have to wait for technical support to solve the software or hardware related issue.
-With cloud hosting you don’t have that problem.
-This is because there are multiple web servers hosting your website or project.
+With the Cloud you don’t have that problem.
+This is because there are multiple web servers taking care of your website or project.
 These servers are usually located in different data centers across multiple countries.
-If a problem occurs in a web server, automatic software ensures that one of the many other well-functioning servers takes over the hosting task from the broken server.
-So the biggest advantage of cloud hosting is that you’ll never be offline.
-Another advantage is that the performance of cloud hosting can be flexibly scaled depending on the requirements.
+If a problem occurs in a web server, automatic software ensures that one of the many other well-functioning servers takes over the task from the broken server.
+So the biggest advantage of this system is that you’ll never be offline.
+Another advantage is that the performance can be flexibly scaled depending on the requirements.
 You can scale up or down the bandwidth, processing power and memory depending on what you need.
-With cloud hosting, a large number of computers work together in such a way that they seem to be working together as a one and the same system.
+A large number of computers work together in such a way that they seem to be working as a one and the same system.
 Availability and security are guaranteed by many servers.
-The hosting provider is responsible for operating the system and for the implementation of good functioning virtualization.
+The provider is responsible for operating the system and for the implementation of good functioning virtualization.

 What is virtualization in cloud hosting?

-With cloud hosting, hosting and server services are made available from the network on the basis of a virtualized cloud infrastructure.
+With virtualization the services are made available from the network on the basis of a virtualized infrastructure.
 Without the application of virtualization, a server can only run one operating system at a time.
 If you want your own operating system, you will therefore have to rent or purchase an entire server.
-Virtualization removes this limitation and allows multiple, separate operating systems to run on one server.
+Virtualization removes this limitation and allows multiple, separate operating systems to run on one computer.

 Cost saving and environment